Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 • Public health emergency preparedness plans

-Government-supported research initiatives often focus on improving diagnostics, vaccine development, and disease forecasting technologies.
-These initiatives support long-term global health preparedness.
+Government-supported research initiatives focus on diagnostics, vaccine development, and disease forecasting technologies.
+These efforts strengthen long-term preparedness.

 Helpful Tools and Information Resources